2023 SUMMER SEASON REGISTRATION IS OPEN

 Group lessons are a key part of our Pathway to Success for junior players.
-We feel that every tennis student should participate in group lessons at least once or twice per week, if not more.
+We feel that every tennis student should participate in group lessons at least once per week.

 In order to keep kids engaged and interested in learning tennis, it needs to be fun!
-Our group lessons fill that need by providing an important social aspect to tennis.
-Group lessons allow kids to play with their friends and make new friends, while getting exercise and developing their tennis skills.
+Our group lessons fill that need.
+Kids play with their friends, make new friends and get exercise while developing their tennis skills.

 What are NJTP’s Tennis Classes Like?

 Our group tennis lessons combine a number of important elements:

 Fitness—A portion of each class is spent warming up and doing strength-building exercises targeted toward tennis.

 Technique—Coaches give instruction and correction on proper tennis techniques.

 Drills—We use many types of different competitive and cooperative drills to reinforce proper technique, shot selection, and other aspects of the game.

 Game Play—Students play a variety of different games that focus on different shots and strategies.